Jan Miller, President

 Active in the community, Elizabeth is also on the board for AFP, West Florida Chapter, serving as chair for National Philanthropy Day, and also serves within the Junior League of Pensacola.

 In her downtime, you can find Elizabeth relaxing with her dog Olivia and husband Nick, or spending quality time with her family and friends.
-She also enjoys baking, watching reruns of The Office, and completing a challenging puzzle.
+She also enjoys baking, watching reruns of The Office, and listening to her favorite true crime podcast, Morbid.

 Andrea Krieger, Trustee – Hospitality